 - Extreme tooth sensitivity

-When Should You Call a Dentist?
+When Should You Call an Emergency Dentist?

 While a knocked out tooth is what everyone thinks of when they hear “dental emergency”, the other items on this list are quite problematic as well.
 In fact, what designates them as emergencies is not always what is going on with the tooth at that exact moment, but how it will deteriorate if not promptly addressed.

 For example, many people want to ignore a cracked tooth, a lost filling or tooth sensitivity until their next dental appointment.
 However, if that dental appointment is four months, or even four weeks away, a great deal of damage will occur during that time.

 Having these situations addressed as soon as possible is the best way to prevent the need for drastic and expensive dental work.
 These issues must be viewed as emergencies in order to protect the long-term health of your mouth.